hai-vr/hvr-ik/README.md

 ## Adding to the scene

-*Note: This solver has only been tested in Unity 6.2, but it may be modified to become compatible with Unity 2022 in the future.*
+*Note: This solver has only been tested in Unity 6.2, but it may be modified to ensure compatibility with Unity 2022 in the future.*

 In Edit mode: